coderefinery/git-collaborative/content/same-repository.md

 ### Summary

-- We used all the same pieces that we've learned the last two days
+- We used all the same pieces that we've learned previously.
-- But we successfully contributed to someone else's project!
+- But we successfully contributed to a **collaborative project**!
 - The pull request allowed us to contribute without changing directly: this is very good when it's not mainly our project.